StackItHQ/pes-suprkar/README.md

 3. **Programming Language Choice:**
    - Since Python has support for the Google Sheets API and is efficient for handling data operations, I will use **Python** as the coding language for this project.

+4.Went through the API documentation at [Google Sheets Python](https://developers.google.com/sheets/api/quickstart/python) and setup the Google Cloud Project to get the necessary credentials for this API.